Stewart Home

 Kevin Llewellyn Callan (born 24 March 1962), better known as Stewart Home, is an English artist, filmmaker, writer, pamphleteer, art historian, and activist.
 His novels include the non-narrative 69 Things to Do with a Dead Princess (2002), and the re-imagining of the 1960s in Tainted Love (2005).
-Earlier parodistic pulp fictions work includes Pure Mania, Red London, No Pity, Cunt, and Defiant Pose which pastiche the work of 1970s British skinhead pulp novel writer Richard Allen and combine it with pornography, political agit-prop, and historical references to punk rock and avant-garde art.
+Earlier parodistic pulp fictions work includes Pure Mania, Red London, No Pity, Cunt, and Defiant Pose, which pastiche the work of 1970s British skinhead pulp novel writer Richard Allen and combine it with pornography, political agit-prop, and historical references to punk rock and avant-garde art.

 Life and work

-Home was born in South London.
+Home was born in Wimbledon (then in Surrey), South London.
 His mother, Julia Callan-Thompson, was a model who was associated with the radical arts scene in Notting Hill Gate.

 In the 1980s and 1990s, he exhibited art and also wrote a number of non-fiction pamphlets, magazines, and books, and edited anthologies.
 They chiefly reflected the politics of the radical left, punk culture, the occult, the history and influence of the Situationists – of whom he is a severe critic – and other radical left-wing 20th century anti-art avant-garde movements.
 In Home's earlier work, the focus of these reflections was often Neoism, a subcultural network of which he had been a member, and from which he derived various splinter projects.
 Typical characteristics of his activism in the 1980s and 1990s included use of group identities (such as Monty Cantsin) and collective monikers (e.g. "Karen Eliot"); overt employment of plagiarism; pranks and publicity stunts.

 1970s

-As a youth Home was drawn first to music and bohemianism, and then to radicalism.
+As a youth, Home was drawn first to music and bohemianism, and then to radicalism.
 He attended meetings of many different leftist groups including several organised by the Trotskyist Socialist Youth League and even two editorial meetings of Anarchy Magazine.
 He did not join these organisations and later repudiated them as reactionary, instead professing autonomous communist political positions after going to the London Workers Group.
-In the late seventies Home produced his first punk (music) fanzines, including early issues of "Down in the Street" which had run to seven numbers by the time he stopped publishing it in 1980.
-At the end of the seventies Home also made his first public appearances as a musician as bassist with revolutionary ska band The Molotovs.
-The latter group mixed covers of classic reggae numbers like 'Johnny Too Bad' with original tunes such as "Notting Hill Carnival" (about rioting) and 'Don't Envy The Boss' (the juvenile irony of the chorus ran to: "don't envy the boss, I know he's got a lot, but he really really earned the money to pay for his yacht").
+In the late 1970s, Home produced his first punk (music) fanzines, including early issues of Down in the Street, which had run to seven numbers by the time he stopped publishing it in 1980.
+At the end of the 1970s, Home also made his first public appearances as a musician as bassist with revolutionary ska band The Molotovs.